Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - Supporting the staff survey and local staff governance processes.

 Time off for the above duties would include reasonable travel time.
-Where meetings called by management are outside normal working hours, appropriate payment should be made, or equivalent time off should be granted to trade union and professional organisation representatives attending.
+Where meetings called by management are outside normal working hours, appropriate payment should be made or equivalent time off granted to trade union and professional organisation representatives attending.
 This also applies to approved training courses that extend beyond contracted hours.

-While the main discussions will take place in respect of time off there should also be a process for keeping in touch.
+While the main discussions will focus on time off, there should also be a process for keeping in touch.
 This is to provide support and ensure the wellbeing of representatives.

 Release agreements